Strengthening Schools, Equipping Educators

-You are invited to attend a forum at one of more than 20 sites across the United States from September to November 2016.
+You are invited to attend a forum at one of more than 20 sites across the United States this fall.
 These forums will provide high quality professional development and feature active and community learning.
 With interactive, research-based workshops, poster sessions, and scheduling that allows you significant time to interact with other educators, we believe that teachers of every grade level will find significant opportunity for professional growth.

 Posted last year